Rangers vs. Cardinals Player Props Betting Odds

 MLB Props Today: Texas Rangers

-- The Rangers' Martin Perez (6-1) will make his 12th start of the season.
+- The Rangers will send Dane Dunning (4-1) to the mound for his sixth start this season.

-- In 11 starts this season, he's earned a quality start in four of them.
+- In five starts this season, he's earned a quality start in two of them.

-- Perez has nine starts of five or more innings this season in 11 chances.
-He averages 5.5 innings per outing.
+- Dunning has pitched five or more innings in five straight games and will look to extend that streak.

 |Opponent